erikerlandson/erikerlandson.github.com/_posts/2019-05-08-preventing-configuration-errors-with-unit-types.md

 tags: [ computing, coulomb, units, unit analysis ]
 ---

-Anyone who has worked with software or IT ("dev" and "ops" in modern buzzword parlance) has almost certainly had the experience of tracking down a software or systems problem to discover that it was caused by an incorrectly configured parameter.
+Anyone who has worked with software has almost certainly had the experience of tracking down a software or systems problem to discover that it was caused by an incorrectly configured parameter.
 Settings get misconfigured for a variety of reasons, but one recurring pattern of error is a